shellyzh/zixuan-zhou-shelly.github.io/content/authors/admin/_index.md

 ## About Me

-Hi there, I am a climate and energy systems researcher specializing in the nexus between climate change and renewable energy infrastructure.
-My expertise lies in high-resolution regional climate modeling, with a focus on quantifying the impacts of compound climate extremes (particularly heat-drought events) on power systems and urban energy demands.
-My research employs advanced computational methods to develop adaptation strategies for renewable energy systems vulnerable to climate change.
+Hi there!
+I'm a climate and energy systems researcher working at the intersection of environmental science, economics, and energy systems.
+My research focuses on:

+High-resolution regional climate modeling
+Impacts of compound climate extremes (especially heat-drought events) on power systems Urban energy demand under changing climate conditions I'm passionate about helping build more resilient renewable energy infrastructure in the face of climate change.

+Always open to new collaborations and conversations!
+Feel free to reach out.